Fliegerführer Atlantik: 1942: Second Happy Time

 In 1942 the Western Approaches and Bay of Biscay attracted the command's operations.
 The operational strength of Kessler's forces were very low and only reconnaissance missions could be carried out and attacks on coastal shipping when weather permitted when RAF Fighter Command could not intervene.
 In mid-1942, Fliegerführer Atlantik could field only 40 Ju 88s whereas the mine-laying Fliegerkorps IX had 90 Do 217s on its order of battle.
-Flag Officer of U-boats, Donitz, once again began placing demands on the fleet's forces.
+Flag Officer of U-boats, Dönitz, once again began placing demands on the fleet's forces.
 He requested defensive operations and reconnaissance missions to protect his submarines in transit from French ports in Saint-Nazaire, Bordeaux, Brest, Lorient and La Pallice to the Atlantic Ocean.
 RAF Coastal Command heavy fighters and anti-submarine aircraft were causing anxiety over the Bay and appeared to be intensifying operations against surfaced U-boats.

 These operations made up the majority of command operations.
 In June 1942, a permanent tactical solution appeared to counter British operations in the Bay.
 A specialist heavy fighter unit, V./KG 40, equipped with the Ju 88C was formed at Bordeaux-Merignac on 24 June.
 13 and 14 staffel on 6 and 20 August and 15 staffel on 12 September using crews from IV/KG 6.
 The unit claimed a Short Sunderland on 1 September and another four aircraft on 15 September.
 On 1 December the group had 30 Ju 88Cs.
 The unit did not have a full complement of aircraft for two months and at the end of the year it had 27, with eight lost in combat.

 From May 1942, heavy fighter units equipped with Ju 88s succeeded in driving Coastal Command into the Atlantic until the following year. Ḍönitz employed this way against standing orders from Hitler to use them for convoy reconnaissance and attacks over the Bay.
 In August 1942 Coastal Command lost 26 aircraft—7 to German fighters.
 In September 1942 the new combat unit accounted for eight aircraft.
 Nevertheless, air raids on bases and transit routes cost the Germans the equivalent of 15-sea months in delays without sinking any U-boats.
 In the last six months of 1942, the Luftwaffe made 70 interceptions claiming 22 aircraft.
 Coastal Command lost a total of 98 to all causes.